kriogenia/sotoestevezdev/README.md

 Right now, the deployed page is unrelated to this repository as this is a new version to be deployed with all my new data and improved visuals.

 ## TODOS
-* Check flashing and reload, ¿images?
-Change from public to internal
 * Portfolio
   * Cows
   * HTTP-Server